wildtreetech/jupyterhub-talk/talk-binder-jupytercon18.md

 ???

 Things have changed a bit since then.
 We invented paper and the printing press.
+At first access was restricted, you had to pay or prove you were a real scholar to get access.
+The ideas of the modern public library only started around 1850 or so.
-Spreading information via books and documents has become easy!
+Now spreading information via books and documents has become easy!
 We can do this at scale!

 ---